dobtco/dispatch/docs/developing_dispatch_core.md

-Developing the Dispatch "Core Application"
+Developing Dispatch Core
 ---

-> Developing the Dispatch Core Application is much different than [customizing](customization.md) your instance of Dispatch.
+> Developing "Dispatch Core" is different than [customizing](customization.md) your instance of Dispatch.
 Before making changes to the core application, check to see if your use case is covered in our [customization docs](customization.md) first.

 ## Some general rules of thumb